 A reservation agreement allows the prospective buyer to designated a particular condo or real estate unit and establish a price by giving a deposit (this is in Thailand usually somewhere around 50.000 Thai baht).
 A reservation agreement should be non-binding for a period of time and within this time the buyer should be free to cancel the agreement for any reason and upon such action the buyer should be entitled to a full refund of the reservation deposit.
 In Thailand is more common that reservation deposits are non-refundable or refundable under certain specific conditions.
 It is also standard practice that the reservation deposit is held by the seller and not in an escrow account held by a third party.

-When a condominium unit in Thailand is acquired by a Thai national married to a foreigner the unit will automatically be considered foreign owned under the condominium act, unless the acquisition of the condominium unit is in accordance with the procedure for the acquisition of land by a Thai national married to a foreigner (read procedure).
-Only in this case the unit will be considered Thai owned and will fall within the Thai ownership side of the condominium.
-This also means that under Thai matrimonial property laws the unit will be considered a personal (non-marital) asset of the Thai spouse and not a jointly owned marital asset of husband and wife.
+When a condominium unit in Thailand is acquired by a Thai national married to a foreigner the unit will automatically be considered foreign owned under the Thailand Condominium Act, unless the acquisition of the condominium unit is in accordance with the procedure for the acquisition of land by a Thai national married to a foreigner (read procedure).
+Only in this case the condominium unit will be considered Thai owned and will fall within the Thai ownership side of the condominium.
+This will also mean that in such case under Thai matrimonial property laws the unit will be considered a personal (non-marital) asset of the Thai spouse and not a jointly owned marital asset of husband and wife.

 FORMER OFFICIALS ACCUSED IN SCAM